West Lafayette, Indiana: Geography

 West Lafayette lies in central Tippecanoe County and overlooks the Wabash River, which borders the city on the east and south.
 Most of the city lies in eastern Wabash Township, though a small portion on the northeast side extends into Tippecanoe Township.
 Elevations range from slightly over 500 ft near the river to more than 720 ft in northern parts of the city near U.S. Route 52.

 According to the 2010 census, West Lafayette has a total area of 7.63 sqmi, of which 7.62 sqmi (or 99.87%) is land and 0.01 sqmi (or 0.13%) is water.

+Climate

+According to the Köppen Climate Classification system, West Lafayette has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
+The hottest temperature recorded in West Lafayette was 111 F on July 14, 1936, while the coldest temperature recorded was -24 F on January 20–21, 1985.